terraform-aws-modules/terraform-aws-ecr/examples/complete/README.md

-# Complete AWS ECR Example
+# Amazon ECR Complete Example

 Configuration in this directory creates: